willgdjones/pydantic-ai/pydantic_ai_examples/README.md

 docker run --rm -e POSTGRES_PASSWORD=postgres -p 54320:5432 -v `pwd`/postgres-data:/var/lib/postgresql/data pgvector/pgvector:pg17
 ```

-We run postgres on port `54320` to avoid conflicts with any other postgres instances you may have running.
+As above, we run postgres on port `54320` to avoid conflicts with any other postgres instances you may have running.
 We also mount the postgresql `data` directory locally to persist the data if you need to stop and restart the container.

 With that running, we can build the search database with (**WARNING**: this requires the `OPENAI_API_KEY` env variable and will calling the OpenAI embedding API around 300 times to generate embeddings for each section of the documentation):